Azure/AzureGraph/README.md

 A simple interface to the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/overview).
 The companion package to [AzureRMR](https://github.com/cloudyr/AzureRMR) and [AzureAuth](https://github.com/cloudyr/AzureAuth).

 Microsoft Graph is a comprehensive framework for accessing data in various online Microsoft services.
-Currently, this package aims to provide an R interface only to the Azure Active Directory part: registered apps and service principals, and to a lesser extent, users and groups.
-Like AzureRMR, it could potentially be extended to support other services.
+Currently, this package aims to provide an R interface only to the Azure Active Directory part, with a view to supporting interoperability of R and Azure: users, groups, registered apps and service principals.
+Like AzureRMR, it could potentially be extended to cover other services.

 ## Authentication

 AzureGraph uses the same authentication procedure as AzureRMR and the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest).
 The first time you authenticate with a given Azure Active Directory tenant, you call `create_graph_login()` and supply your credentials.
-AzureGraph will prompt you for permission to create a special data directory in which to cache the obtained authentication token and AD Graph login.
+R will prompt you for permission to create a special data directory in which to save the obtained authentication token and AD Graph login.
 Once this information is saved on your machine, it can be retrieved in subsequent R sessions with `get_graph_login()`.
 Your credentials will be automatically refreshed so you don't have to reauthenticate.

 **Linux DSVM note** If you are using a Linux Data Science Virtual Machine in Azure, you may have problems running `create_graph_login()` (ie, without arguments).
 In this case, try `create_graph_login(auth_type="device_code")`.